shroom-gang/shroom_game/README.md

 		  	motum (agility)

 			stat modifiers
-		  		will be set depending on resources consumed during colonisation eg 1.2x magick stats if geode is consmued will affect appearance
+		  		will be set depending on resources consumed during colonisation will affect appearance
 			traits
-				will be set based on the environment the fungus is in during colonisation
+				will be set based on the environment during colonisation will affect appearance
 	three primary gameplay phases spore, colonisation and fruiting

 ### design